History of Bangkok: 20th century

 By 1900, rural market zones in Bangkok began developing into residential districts.
+Rama VI (1910–1925) continued his predecessor's program of the development of public works by establishing Chulalongkorn University in 1916, and commissioned a system of locks to control waterway levels surrounding the developing city, he also provided the city's first and largest recreational area, Lumphini Park.
 The Memorial Bridge was constructed in 1932 to connect Thonburi to Bangkok, which was believed to promote economic growth and modernization in a period when infrastructure was developing considerably.
 Bangkok became the centre stage for power struggles between the military and political elite as the country abolished absolute monarchy in 1932.
 It was subject to Japanese occupation and Allied bombing during World War II.
 With the war over in 1945, British and Indian troops landed in September, and during their brief occupation of the city disarmed the Japanese troops.
 A significant event following the return of the young king, Ananda Mahidol, to Thailand, intended to defuse post-war tensions lingering between Bangkok's ethnic Chinese and Thai people, was his visit to Bangkok's Chinatown Sam Peng Lane (ซอยสำเพ็ง), on 3 June 1946.

-As a result of pro–Western bloc treaties Bangkok rapidly grew in the post-war period as a result of United States developmental aid and government-sponsored investment.
+As a result of pro-Western bloc treaties Bangkok rapidly grew in the post-war period as a result of United States developmental aid and government-sponsored investment.
 Infrastructure, including the Don Mueang International Airport and highways, was built and expanded.
 Bangkok's role as an American military R&R destination launched its tourism industry as well as sex trade.
 Disproportionate urban development led to increasing income inequalities and unprecedented migration from rural areas into Bangkok; its population surged from 1.8 to 3 million in the 1960s.
 Following the United States' withdrawal from Vietnam, Japanese businesses took over as leaders in investment, and the expansion of export-oriented manufacturing led to growth of the financial market in Bangkok.
-Rapid growth of the city continued through the 1980s and early–1990s, until it was stalled by the 1997 Asian financial crisis.
+Rapid growth of the city continued through the 1980s and early 1990s, until it was stalled by the 1997 Asian financial crisis.
 By then, many public and social issues had emerged, among them the strain on infrastructure reflected in the city's notorious traffic jams.
 Bangkok's role as the nation's political stage continues to be seen in strings of popular protests, from the student uprisings in 1973 and 1976, anti-military demonstrations in 1992, and successive anti-government protests by the "Yellow Shirt" and "Red Shirt" movements from 2008 on.

 Administratively, eastern Bangkok and Thonburi had been established as separate provinces in 1915.
 (The province east of the river was named Phra Nakhon (พระนคร.)
 A series of decrees in 1971–1972 resulted in the merger of these provinces and its local administrations, forming the current city of Bangkok which is officially known in Thai as Krung Thep Maha Nakhon.
 The Bangkok Metropolitan Administration (BMA) was created in 1975 to govern the city, and its governor has been elected since 1985.